pest-parser/pest/CONTRIBUTING.md

 ## Gitter

 Sometimes it's best to just say what you want.
-For that, there's our [Gitter] channel.
+For that, there's our [Gitter] room.
 Leave feedback, help out, learn what people are up to, go off-topic for hours, or complain that compile times are terrible—seriously, please don't.

 [Gitter]: https://gitter.im/pest-parser/pest